Demonblaid/Demonblaid/README.md

 ## I am an aspiring Developer 👋

 📖Currently book learning python with "Hello World!
-3rd edition" Progress:35%
+3rd edition" Progress:🔵⚫⚫35% 🎮Long term goal would be to develop an interesting yet simple game.
+💻Hoping to achieve some position as a programmer or IT field or both.

+Always looking for a good recommendation for industry related books.
+Beginner to expert.
 <!--
 **Demonblaid/Demonblaid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.